cltk/old_norse_texts_heimskringla/README.md

-# Classic Texts from Old Norse Litterature
+# Classical Texts from Old Norse Litterature

 ### About
 Texts retrieved from heimskringla.no for easy use with cltk!